Aliases for P2RX7 Gene

 The product of this gene belongs to the family of purinoceptors for ATP.
 This receptor functions as a ligand-gated ion channel and is responsible for ATP-dependent lysis of macrophages through the formation of membrane pores permeable to large molecules.
 Activation of this nuclear receptor by ATP in the cytoplasm may be a mechanism by which cellular activity can be coupled to changes in gene expression.
 Multiple alternatively spliced variants have been identified, most of which fit nonsense-mediated decay (NMD) criteria. [provided by RefSeq, Jul 2010]

 GeneCards Summary for P2RX7 Gene

 P2RX7 (Purinergic Receptor P2X 7) is a Protein Coding gene.
-Diseases associated with P2RX7 include extrapulmonary tuberculosis and bone cancer.
+Diseases associated with P2RX7 include extrapulmonary tuberculosis and n syndrome.
 Among its related pathways are Platelet activation, signaling and aggregation and Immune System.
 GO annotations related to this gene include protein homodimerization activity and receptor activity.
-An important paralog of this gene is P2RX5.
+An important paralog of this gene is P2RX1.

 UniProtKB/Swiss-Prot for P2RX7 Gene

 Receptor for ATP that acts as a ligand-gated ion channel.
 Responsible for ATP-dependent lysis of macrophages through the formation of membrane pores permeable to large molecules.
 Could function in both fast synaptic transmission and the ATP-mediated lysis of antigen-presenting cells.

 P2X receptors are members of the ligand-gated ion channel family that open in response to extracellular ATP.
 Each receptor is made up of a trimer of subunits (P2X1-7) all of which share the common structure of two transmembrane domains.